Run (2020 American film): Plot

-Outside down the road, Chloe sees a mail truck and rushes to stop it.
+Outside, down the road, Chloe sees a mail truck and rushes to stop it.
 She explains her situation to Tom, the postal worker, who agrees to help her.
-Diane pulls up and Chloe asks Tom to contact the police.
+Diane pulls up, and Chloe asks Tom to contact the police.
 He, however, confronts Diane and tells her she cannot take Chloe home.
 While closing up the van to take Chloe to the police station, Diane ambushes and sedates Tom.
 Chloe hyperventilates again and blacks out.
 When she awakens, she is in the basement of her house, with her wheelchair chained to a steel pole as Diane drags Tom's body through her hallway.

 In the basement, Chloe discovers her childhood photos, which show her walking, a death certificate for a girl named Chloe who died two hours and eleven minutes after her birth, and an article about a couple who had their baby stolen from the same hospital.
 She also finds college acceptance letters that were hidden from her.
-When Diane enters, Chloe accuses her of poisoning her along with lying to her about her medical conditions and demands the truth.
-Diane insists everything she ever did was to help and protect Chloe.
+When Diane enters, Chloe accuses her of poisoning her, along with lying to her about her medical conditions, and demands the truth.
+Diane insists that everything she ever did was to help and protect Chloe.
 Diane then fills a syringe with a homemade neurotoxin, saying it will make her forget.
 Terrified, Chloe crawls away and locks herself in a closet.
 She then swallows a bottle of organophosphate, forcing Diane to rush her to the hospital.

 Chloe wakes up in a hospital bed, intubated and barely able to move.
 Diane insists that Chloe be discharged, but the doctors refuse until the latter has been evaluated by a mental health professional, as her actions were viewed as a suicide attempt.
 Chloe signals to a nurse, who brings her a crayon and paper.
-While Chloe is attempting to write, a code blue is called and the nurse rushes out.
+While Chloe is attempting to write, a code blue is called, and the nurse rushes out.
 Armed with a handgun, Diane then sneaks in and ties Chloe to a wheelchair to escape.
-The nurse returns to finds the bed empty and Chloe's finished note reading "MOM", which prompts her to alert hospital security.
+The nurse returns to find the bed empty and Chloe's finished note reading "MOM", which prompts her to alert hospital security.
 As Diane tries to find an exit, Chloe is able to move her foot and hold the chair in place, delaying Diane's escape.
-Chloe tells Diane that she does not need her but Diane states she will.
+Chloe tells Diane that she does not need her, but Diane states she will.
 As security corners the pair near a staircase, Diane aims her gun at the guards and yells that they are going home, causing a guard to shoot her in the arm and send her down the stairs.